 Our long experience in this field proves that treatment works and that people can and do recover.

 Residential Services for Recovery

-- Keenan House for Men and Keenan House for Women: Recovery homes for individuals in early recovery from alcohol and substance use.
-Keenan House for Women can also accommodate pregnant and postpartum women with their infants.
+- Keenan House for Men: Recovery homes for individuals in early recovery from alcohol and substance use.

 - Keenan House North: A recovery home located in North Adams designed for individuals living with both mental illness and addiction.
 With on-site comprehensive services and connections to community support, Keenan House North offers individualized pathways to recovery in a home-like setting.